daveliepmann/uruk/README.md

 ### Maintenance Status

 Uruk is used in production and is under active maintenance.
 This project is sponsored by [LambdaWerk](https://lambdawerk.com/home).
+For commercial support inquiries please get in touch at [dave.liepmann@gmail.com](mailto:dave.liepmann@gmail.com).

 Uruk is part of the [XQuery-mode](https://github.com/xquery-mode/) stack for working with XQuery in emacs.